tfrizzell/duthie-bot/README.md

       * waivers       - announces any players placed on or claimed off waivers that match your league and/or team filters

 # LEAGUE (optional, mode=teams,watchers)
   When listing teams or watchers, you can provide any league to filter the output on.
-See -lg list leagues for a list of valid leagues.
+See -duthie list leagues for a list of valid leagues.
   If specifying a league by name, be sure to wrap it in quotes (ex: "LGHL PSN") or remove any spaces (ex: LGHLPSN).

 # TEAM (optional, mode=watchers)
   When listing watchers, you can provide any team to filter the output on.
-See -lg list teams for a list of valid teams.
+See -duthie list teams for a list of valid teams.

   If specifying a team by name, be sure to wrap it in quotes (ex: "Columbus Blue Jackets") or remove any spaces (ex: ColumbusBlueJackets).